tregubovav-dev/TaurusTLS/README.md

 ```
 You can also do the following:

-1. Copy the OpenSSL .dll's to the directory where the .exe is built.
+1. Copy the OpenSSL .dll's and openssl.exe to the directory where the FTP server demo .exe is built.
+Usually that is $(platform)\Debug or $(platform)\Release.
-2. run the makecert.bat.
+2. Run the makecert.bat to generate a minimal self-signed certificate for development on the loopbook adaptor (localhost).
-3. Run the FTP Server .exe and it will create a default server.ini file.
+3. Run the FTP Server .exe and it will create a default server.ini file that points to the certificate files generated in Step 2.

 ### TaurusTLS\demos\TaurusFTPClient\TaurusFTPClient.dproj
 This is a fully-functional Delphi-only FTP client that is multi threaded using the VCL Framework.
 It has been tested with the following servers: